Baton Rouge Trick or Treat Hours 2025

 While every effort has been made to ensure this information is accurate, we encourage you to verify that all details are correct and have not changed.
 If you have information that we have missed, please let us know!

-Trick-or-treat hours in Baton Rouge and unincorporated areas of East Baton Rouge are set for 6 – 8 p.m. on Tuesday, October 31.
+Trick-or-treat hours in Baton Rouge and the unincorporated areas of East Baton Rouge are set for 6 – 8 p.m. on Thursday, October 31.

 Halloween Safety Tips from Baton Rouge Police Department: